peterhinch/micropython-async/gps/README.md

 ### 3.3.1 Changing baudrate

+I have experienced failures on a Pyboard V1.1 at baudrates higher than 19200.
+Under investigation.                                                          **TODO UPDATE THIS**

+Further, there are problems (at least with my GPS firmware build ['AXN_2.31_3339_13101700', '5632', 'PA6H', '1.0']) whereby setting baudrates only works for certain rates.
+19200, 38400 and 115200 work.
+4800 sets 115200.
+Importantly 9600 does nothing.
+This means that the only way to restore the default is to perform a `FULL_COLD_START`.
+The test programs do this.

 If you change the GPS baudrate the UART should be re-initialised immediately after the `baudrate` coroutine terminates: